Weather warnings/advisories

 • Alert (call for voluntary evacuation)

-• Disaster prevention information (such as weather information) is transmitted to the entire city or areas where required when a disaster is deemed likely to occur such as when a heavy
+• Disaster prevention information (such as weather information) is transmitted to the entire city or areas where required when a disaster is deemed likely to occur such as when a Level 3 Warning (Heavy Rain) or similar is issued to alert the resident and, depending on the conditions,

-• rain warning or similar is issued to alert the resident and, depending on the conditions, the city will check dangers in the area and encourage residents to evacuate (voluntary evacuation)
+• the city will check dangers in the area and encourage residents to evacuate (voluntary evacuation) if judged to be dangerous.

 [Alert Level 3] Evacuation of the elderly, etc.